Erectile dysfunction, or ED, is a common condition that affects tens of millions of American men every year.

 On the other hand, a 1999 study in Urologia Internationalis found that daily use of three 500mg oral L-arginine supplements was “not better than placebo as a first-line treatment for mixed-type impotence.”

 In short, the jury is still out on L-arginine as a treatment for erectile dysfunction.
-While there is evidence that it can help to manage your blood pressure (something we’ve covered in greater detail here), the scientific data to support it as a treatment for ED definitely isn’t conclusive.
+While there is evidence that it can help to manage your blood pressure, the scientific data to support it as a treatment for ED definitely isn’t conclusive.

 Rhodiola rosea is an herb sourced from Rhodiola, a plant that grows throughout the far north of Asia, Europe and North America.
 Known as arctic root, it’s promoted on natural health websites as a treatment for everything from stress to depression, diabetes and — you guessed it — ED.